bwogit/CI_PP2_GAME/README.md

 - Simple presentation of content that makes logical sense
 - A responsive website so the user can play the game on any device
 - Links and functions that work as expected
-- An easy way to contact the developer and leave feedback
+- An easy way to contact the developer or site owner and leave feedbacks

 ## User Stories